NUTMEG SPORTS, LLC

 This new example was the brain child of our client.
 He had the idea of labeling a new pair of .357 magnum Colts with a numbered spade design in the shovel handle area.
 The resulting affect looks great.
 He is a serious competetive action shooter so in addition to the engraving, he had us do a super slick action job to each of these consecutively serialized guns.
 We think this pair is easy on the eyes too.

 This "example" section is really gaining in popularity.
-More and more folks are seeing what their guns can become fairly quickly (a couple of months) and for not a lot of money ( well les than $3000 ).
+More and more folks are seeing what their guns can become fairly quickly (a couple of months).
 This pair of 38-40's had seen better days and the owner wanted to give them a facelift.
 After just two months, you are seeing the results.
 Book matched engraving, signed by the Colt contract engraver, antique finish, first generation metal work, book matched ivory, genuine antique Colt medallions.
 The owner was kind enough to give us permission to show them here for everyone to see.
 Your guns can have the same transformation Give us a call to discuss it.

 This was a garden veriety Colt SAA.
 It's owner did not want to buy another gun, so he sent us this one.
 We changed it into something very special.
 We like it, he likes it and we hope you like it as well.
 As long as we are engraving a gun, we love converting a conventional backstrap into a birdshead.